-Depending on the variations, effective replay might require IBM Professional Services to develop complex rules to match the dynamically generated POST data, remap server hosts, and more.
+Depending on the variations, effective replay might require Acoustic Professional Services to develop complex rules to match the dynamically generated POST data, remap server hosts, and more.

 Note: Wherever possible, avoid client-side dynamically generated identifiers.
-While dynamic identifiers can be tracked by IBM Tealeaf, managing them is another layer of complexity in configuration.
+While dynamic identifiers can be tracked by Acoustic Experience Analytics (Tealeaf), managing them is another layer of complexity in configuration.

 Do not use Document Object Model keywords as form field names